cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

 source $XILINX_SDX/settings64.sh
 ```

+  *Note: the setup might create some warning messages regarding missing libraries but these can be safely ignored.*

 #### Run the hello_world example to confirm the setup of your F1 instance

 The hello world example is an OpenCL application with a simple vector-addition accelerator.
 This example uses a precompiled FPGA binary to reduce compilation time and streamline the lab.